liamross/machine-learning-notes/README.md

 # Machine learning notes

+> This is a work in progress

 Notes taken from the [Stanford machine learning course](https://www.coursera.org/learn/machine-learning).

-It is written in Jupyter notebook, and it uses Python for computing rather than Octave.
+I decided to use Jupyter notebook and do all computation in Python rather than Octave.

 ## Modules